vladivolgin/CODE-Challenge/README.md

 GO
 ```

-The district table contains data about the district number, Id city and district name
+## After creating the districts table, I created a city table

 ### Image #4

 ![image](https://user-images.githubusercontent.com/87894035/228018858-5a2f545e-8a36-46d6-a00f-76bf9626cdbd.png)

+The city table contains data about the city ID and the name of the city.
+Since I based my challenge on solving the problem of the residents of my hometown.
+The test data in this table is my city data.

+### Code solution:
 ```
 CREATE SCHEMA City
 GO